Why wind triggers bass

 - Throw bigger blades.
 Increased water displacement helps bass locate the bait in chop.

 - Cast into the wind.
-The retrieve mimics bait struggling against current β bass commit harder.
+The retrieve mimics bait struggling against current — bass commit harder.

 Different wind directions

 A north wind in fall often signals a cold front and a tougher bite.
 A south wind in summer warms water and triggers feeding.
 East winds get blamed for slow days, but on most lakes the issue is the pressure change behind the wind, not the wind direction itself.
+The practical rule: fish whichever bank the wind is blowing into today, regardless of compass direction.
+The fish go to the wind.

 Calm-water exceptions